University campus in Montana

 Individual institutions within Montana also provide institutional scholarships and aid packages to computer science majors.
 Montana State University and The University of Montana, the state's two largest computer science programs with 115 and 23 completions respectively, offer various merit and need-based scholarships.
 Students should explore the College Scorecard to compare net price and aid offerings across Montana's 12 institutions offering computer science programs.
 Beyond state and federal resources, prospective students can investigate scholarships through professional organizations like the ABET-accredited programs, which often maintain partnerships with industry sponsors offering additional funding opportunities for computer science majors.

-Calculate Your Computer Science Degree ROI in Montana
+Computer Science Degree ROI Calculator, Montana

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Montana.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.